Frequently Asked Questions

 Q: Is this organization part of the Pennsylvania Department of Education?

-A: No. PASR is a nongovernmental Association of volunteers working in support of all Pennsylvania retired school employees.
+A: No. PASR is a nongovernmental association, comprised of volunteers working in support of all Pennsylvania retired school employees.

 Q: I am a retired Pennsylvania college/university instructor or administrator.
 Can I join PASR?

-A: Yes, you may join PASR and take full advantage of the same benefits offered to our public school employees.
+A: Yes, you may join PASR and take full advantage of the same benefits offered to our public school retirees.

 Q: Are there any discounts or special incentives for becoming a PASR member?